corentinbeuf/Harden-SSH/README.md

 # Harden-SSH

 This script permit to secure your SSH service on one Linux server.
 All the tasks performed in this script are based on the ANSSI guide, accessible from this link : [(Open)SSH secure use recommendations](https://cyber.gouv.fr/publications/usage-securise-dopenssh).
-Available in French ans in English.
+Available in French and in English.

 ## Hardening
 ### Requirements